planetfederal/qgis-webappbuilder-plugin/docs/source/usage.rst

 * The :guilabel:`Show in overview map` check box specifies whether the layer will be added to the overview map (if added as a control. see :ref:`qgis.webappbuilder.controls.overview` in the :ref:`qgis.webappbuilder.controls` page).
 * The :guilabel:`Show in controls` check box specifies whether the layer will be added to controls other than the overview map, such as the legend control or the layer list (if added as a control).

-The following sub-sections descrive he different options that you might find for certain types of layer (:ref:`qgis.webappbuilder.usage.vector` and :ref:`qgis.webappbuilder.usage.wmswfs`), and how the app builder deals with them.
+The following sub-sections describe the different options that you might find for particular types of layer (:ref:`qgis.webappbuilder.usage.vector` and :ref:`qgis.webappbuilder.usage.wmswfs`), and how the app builder deals with them.

 .. _qgis.webappbuilder.usage.vector: